ladybug-tools/ladybug-charts/README.md

 ## Credits:
 This project is a derivative work of Betti, G., Tartarini, F., Schiavon, S., Nguyen, C. (2021).
 CBE Clima Tool.
 Version 0.4.6.
 Center for the Built Environment, University of California Berkeley. https://clima.cbe.berkeley.edu
 Developed by: Giovanni Betti, Federico Tartarini.
-Christine Nguyen,
+Christine Nguyen.

+The CBE Clima Tool is licensed under a [Creative Commons Attribution-Commercial 4.0 International License (CC BY 4.0) Version: 0.5.1](https://creativecommons.org/licenses/by/4.0/)